M. Antonieta Olguin Cigarroa, UKCP Accred Psychotherapist. Trauma Trained.

 Trauma is pervasive and the same traumatic event might affect each person differently, as an event is experienced as traumatic according to the person who experienced it.
 Some of us might not even be aware that what we have experienced was a traumatic experience and we take it as a normal part of living or part of growing up, unaware that perhaps we have adapted to a dangerous environment or a life threatening situation or an overwhelming experience and we live our lives now according to that experience, having been left with symptoms such as nightmares, flashbacks, emotional dysregulation, emotional overwhelm, angry outbursts, high levels of anxiety, wanting to isolate, fear and hypervigilance, feeling numb or disconnected etc. We all deserve to be heard and validated in our own experiences, but after traumatic events we often move on quickly to join life again, without allowing ourselves or being allowed by others time to process these experiences, to grieve, feel angry about what happened to us or others, unable to talk to others because they want us to simply ‘move on’.

 Personal experiences have made me become deeply interested in trauma and keep motivating me to continue developing my knowledge and engaging in further training.
 I have now completed trauma training with the Sensorimotor Psychotherapy Institute which imparts professional training in somatic psychology.
 Traditional talk therapy is an important part of resolving traumatic experiences, but “…lacks techniques that work directly with the physiological elements, despite the fact that trauma profoundly affects the body and many symptoms of traumatized individuals are somatically based.
 Altered relationships among cognitive, emotional, and sensorimotor (body) levels of information processing are also found to be implicated in trauma symptoms…” (Ogden and Minton, 2000).
 Sensorimotor Psychotherapy is a holistic talk therapy which is based on somatic work where traumatic memories held in the body are processed, integrated, and transformed into resources and strengths.
-For those familiar with Gestalt Therapy, Sensorimotor expands and builds on Gestalt's careful body exploration and the use of experiments (Joyce and Sills, 2014) encouraging, among other things, self-discovery, which opens up new possibilities.
+Sensorimotor psychotherapy incorporates interventions drawn from psychodynamic psychotherapy, gestalt therapy, cognitive–behavioural approaches, and the Hakomi method of body psychotherapy (Fisher, 2011 p.102).
 It also integrates current findings from neuroscience and mindfulness, encouraging the client’s collaboration to process any traumatic memory held in the body.
 It also works with developmental trauma, e.g. lack of attunement.

 - Sensorimotor psychotherapy: